 A single aerial application of the microbial insecticide "Foray48B®", a brand name for Bacillus thuringiensis var. kurstaki (commonly called Btk) certified by the Organic Materials Review Institute (OMRI), a national nonprofit organization that approves products used on operations that are certified organic under the USDA National Organic Program. .
 The active ingredient is a naturally occurring soil bacterium that when eaten kills gypsy moth caterpillars.
 Btk is specific to Lepidoptera species of caterpillars that ingest it and will not harm humans, bees, birds, fish, pets, and other wildlife.

 Btk is highly unlikely to cause any adverse health reactions.
 It is possible, but very unlikely, that very few people with severe food allergies or asthma may react to the spray.
 If you suffer from such conditions,common sense suggests that you leave the area or take the simple precaution of staying indoors with the windows closed while the planes are spraying to avoid direct exposure and minimize your risk of reactions.
 More information is available

 The Roscommon County Gypsy Moth Program makes spray block maps available on the website as soon as treatment areas are finalized around the middle of February.
 Each year in April the parcels chosen for spraying are mailed a post card spray notice.
 Also, local townships have maps in their offices and a notice of spraying appears in the local newspapers.To find out if your property is in a spray block, visit the Gypsy Moth main page for the most current map.

 Grant opportunities are presented when available.

-Our vault is open Monday through Friday from 8:30 to 4:20 pm.
-We offer public computers, micro film and tract index books for searching.
+Our vault is open Monday through Friday from 8:30 to 4:20 pm, where we offer public computers, microfilm and tract index books for searching.